 Men actually just weren’t attracted to us.
 It doesn’t mean we AREN’T attractive; it just means that we didn’t show up that way in the eyes of men.

-There’s a lot of pain and humiliation surrounding not finding a man for most women in this world.
-We just try to cover it up with stupid stories like:
+There’s a lot of pain surrounding not finding a man for most women in this world.
+We just try to cover it up with silly stories like:

 “There’s a shortage of men in my town.”

 None of those things are ever true.
 Yes, perhaps generally speaking, there’s more women than men in your town.

 Be that as it may, it doesn’t have to many an ounce of difference in your ability to attract a great guy.